thanos-io/thanos/docs/proposals/ha_compact.md

 The `etcd.url` flag will be where we attempt to access ETCD if it is not present we assume no master election is being done for the component and this instance will start compacting the bucket.

+As this is an advanced use case for global multi-cluster compaction of data this would **not** be enabled by default and should be documented as such.

 ### Why only ETCD